firebase/firebase-js-sdk/docs-devsite/auth.md

 ## initializeRecaptchaConfig()

-Initializes the reCAPTCHA configuration on the `Auth` instance.
+Loads the reCAPTCHA configuration into the `Auth` instance.

-This will pull the reCAPTCHA config to the current Auth session and affect future auth requests, which indicates whether the reCAPTCHA verification flow should be triggered for a specific auth provider.
-If initializeRecaptchaConfig() is not invoked, the auth flow will start without reCAPTCHA verification.
-But if reCAPTCHA verification is required, the reCAPTCHA config will be automatically pulled internally and the flows will restart.
-Thus, calling this optional method will reduce the latency of auth flows.
+This will load the reCAPTCHA config, which indicates whether the reCAPTCHA verification flow should be triggered for each auth provider, into the current Auth session.

+If initializeRecaptchaConfig() is not invoked, the auth flow will always start without reCAPTCHA verification.
+If the provider is configured to require reCAPTCHA verification, the SDK will transparently load the reCAPTCHA config and restart the auth flows.

+Thus, by calling this optional method, you will reduce the latency of future auth flows.

 <b>Signature:</b>